liftbridge-io/go-liftbridge/README.md

 // Create a stream attached to the NATS subject "foo.*" that is replicated to
 // all the brokers in the cluster.
 ErrStreamExists is returned if a stream with
 // the given name already exists.
-// This also set the retention.max.age for the created stream client.CreateStream(context.Background(), subject, name, lift.RetentionMaxAge(time.Nanosecond))
+// This also set the retention.max.age for the created stream, in this example
+// the message is retained for 1 hour (3600000 millisecond) client.CreateStream(context.Background(), subject, name, lift.RetentionMaxAge(3600000))

 // Create a stream attached to the NATS subject "foo.*" that is replicated to
 // all the brokers in the cluster.
 ErrStreamExists is returned if a stream with